bitrix24/b24restdocs/api-reference/landing/embedding/block.md

 Currently, developers have the ability to integrate into the editing sections of any block.
 In the case of such registration, a button to call your application will appear next to the "Edit" and "Design" buttons of the block.

 The code for embedding the application depends on the block code and generally looks like this: `LANDING_BLOCK_<CODE>`.
-If it is clear for a system block, where you need to insert the block code instead of `<CODE>` (examples below), then for embedding into a block registered by you, you need to substitute its identifier.
+If for a system block everything is clear, and instead of `<CODE>` you need to insert the block code (examples below), then in the case of embedding into a block registered by you, you need to substitute its identifier.

 For example:

 1. Register a [block](../user-blocks/landing-repo-register.md).
-The method will return the `ID` of the block.
-Let's say it equals 1132 for this example.
+The method will return the block `ID`.
+Let's say it equals 1132, for example.
 2. When registering the embedding location, specify the code: `LANDING_BLOCK_repo_1132` (or `LANDING_BLOCK_REPO_1132`, case does not matter).

 ## Parameters